maobushi/maobushi.github.io/content/resume.md

 # Education

 - 2021 - 2023: École 42 Tokyo Campus
-- 2023 - present: National Institute of Technology, Ibaraki College, Department of Global Engineering, Information Technology
+- 2023 - 2025: National Institute of Technology, Ibaraki College, Department of Global Engineering, Information Technology
-- 2023 - present: Inami-Kakeuchi Laboratory, Research Center for Advanced Science and Technology (RCAST), The University of Tokyo
+- 2023 - 2024: Inami-Kakeuchi Laboratory, Research Center for Advanced Science and Technology (RCAST), The University of Tokyo
-- 2024 - present: Selected as 5th Generation Participant, Experts in Information Science Program, National Institute of Informatics in Japan
+- 2024: Selected as 5th Generation Participant, Experts in Information Science Program, National Institute of Informatics in Japan

 # Awards